beausievers/supramodal_arousal/README.md

 None of this code was written with the express intention of facilitating reproducible experimentation or analysis, and it is not being actively maintained.
 Extensive requirements are described in the file `requirements.txt`.

-This repository does **NOT** contain the [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/start.html) or the [PACO Body Movement Library](http://paco.psy.gla.ac.uk/index.php/res/download-data/viewcategory/5-body-movement-library), both of which are required to run the analyses for Study 4.
+This repository does **NOT** contain the [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/start.html) or the [PACO Body Movement Library](http://paco.psy.gla.ac.uk/index.php/res/download-data/viewcategory/5-body-movement-library), both of which are required to run the analyses for Study 4 and the experiment for Study 5.

 ## File structure